PERSONAL PROJECT

 The result is a minimal design with subtle bells and whistles, meant to be out-of-the-way but fun when you interact with it.
 In keeping with the simple ethos, I decided all music should come from YouTube.
 Their API is perfect for this, and no login is required.

 I haven't really marketed it, but I did receive a decent reaction through a LinkedIn post.
 Let me know what your favorite sound sandwich is!
-Here's the link again if you skipped it earlier (shame).
+Here's the link again if you skipped it earlier.

 Matt Baird is a Digital Product Designer currently looking for his next role